Post Connections

 timber-post-on-plinth-detail

-Timber Frame Joint Details – 2023 Entries
+Timber Frame Joint Details Catalog

 Timber frame joint details on (34) individual letter size sheets.
 All drawings are printable and delivered instantly through a download link.
 Joint and Peg entries – 2023.